 I have a Digitally controlled Bradley Smoker, so I used it, but this can also be done using the indirect method on a grill and with a smoke box in the grill.
 I did finish my ribs off on the grill, just to get a nice char on the exterior.

 Here is the recipe.
 There is some wiggle room if you want to personalize it, but one thing you cannot remove or change is the element of the Fish Sauce.
-Three Crabs being the preferred brand.
+Red Boat being the preferred brand.
 This takes an entire day to do.
 I added the star anise, lemon grass, kaffir lime leaves, chiles and increased a few things like the amount of garlic.
 This makes a lot of brine, I halved the recipe because I was using just one rack of ribs, this formula would work for two racks, maybe even three if you cut them up into sections as I did.

 Recipe: Fatty ‘Cue Spare Ribs (slightly altered)